-As part of our mission, “Creating Community through the Arts,” Bihl Haus Arts builds collaborations with other cultural and social service organizations to maximize access to collective resources.
-Organizations with which Bihl Haus Arts has collaborated include: Alicia Trevino Lopez One-Stop Senior Center; American Indians in Texas at the Spanish Colonial Missions; Americans United for Separation of Church and State; Askew, a design center for urban youth; Bexar Land Trust (now Green Spaces Alliance); Blue Star Contemporary Art Museum; Blue Star Mosaic; Centro Cultural Aztlán; Dolph Briscoe Library; Elvira Cisneros Senior Center; Fiber Artists of San Antonio; Fuerza Unida; Gallista Gallery; Gemini Ink; Health & Healing Consortium; International Academy of Music & Art; Jefferson & Marshall High Schools; Jazz Poets Society; Jefferson-Woodlawn Lake CDC; Keystone School; Martinez St. Women’s Center; Kaveri Natya Yoga; Our Lady of the Lake Art Department, Community Interns, Center for Women in Church & Society, and Mexican American Studies; The Playhouse; San Antonio Museum of Art; San Antonio Community College Art Department; Southwest School of Art; University of the Incarnate Word Religious Studies Dept.; UTHSCSA School of Nursing; UTSA Art and Anthropology Depts.; Voices de la Luna; Woodlawn Theatre; and Writers Blk.
-Also area neighborhood associations, including Monticello Park, Jefferson, Woodlawn Lake, Los Angeles Heights, Keystone, Beacon Hill, and Alta Vista.
+As a community-based organization whose mission is “Creating Community through the Arts,” Bihl Haus Arts builds collaborations with other cultural and social service organizations to maximize access to collective resources.
+Organizations with which Bihl Haus Arts has collaborated include: Alicia Trevino Lopez One-Stop Senior Center; American Indians in Texas at the Spanish Colonial Missions; Americans United for Separation of Church and State; Askew, a design center for urban youth; Bexar Land Trust (now Green Spaces Alliance); Blue Star Contemporary Art Museum; Blue Star Mosaic; Centro Cultural Aztlán; Classic Theatre; Dolph Briscoe Library; Elvira Cisneros Senior Center; Fiber Artists of San Antonio; Fuerza Unida; Gallista Gallery; Gemini Ink; Health & Healing Consortium; International Academy of Music & Art; Jefferson & Marshall High Schools; Jazz Poets Society; Jefferson-Woodlawn Lake CDC; Jump-Start Performance Co.; Keystone School; Martinez St. Women’s Center; Mitchell Lake Audubon Center; Kaveri Natya Yoga; Our Lady of the Lake Art Department, Community Interns, Center for Women in Church & Society, and Mexican American Studies; The Playhouse; San Antonio Museum of Art; San Antonio Community College Art Department; Rey Garza Real Estate; Solar San Antonio; Southwest School of Art; 350 San Antonio; University of the Incarnate Word Religious Studies Dept.; UTHSCSA School of Nursing; UTSA Art and Anthropology Depts.; Vee's Hair & Spa; VIA Metropolitan Transit; Voices de la Luna; Wings Press; Woodlawn Theatre; and Writers Blk.
+Also area neighborhood associations, including Monticello Park, Jefferson, Woodlawn Lake, Los Angeles Heights, Keystone, Beacon Hill and Alta Vista.

 Bihl Haus Arts also offers its facilities for meetings to various local organizations, including the SA Chapter of Americans United for the Separation of Church and State; the Non-Profit Resource Center; the Office of Cultural Affairs (now the DCCD); the Neighborhood Resource Center; the Martinez Creek Sub-Committee; and other neighborhood and area civic and arts groups.